swisnl/game-of-tests-laravel/README.md

 ``excluded-authors`` : array

 What authors should not be included in the statistics.
 This is database LIKE argument.

+## cache

+``cache`` : boolean (default ``true``)

+Enable caching for GitHub requests so rate limiting is not a problem.

 ### Example